-In an attempt to explain and help this Court interpret the protections contained in the MMMA, Karen O'Keefe, who was identified in part II of this opinion as Director of State Policies at the MPP in Washington, D.C., filed an affidavit in this case.
-In the affidavit, Ms. O'Keefe states, in paragraph four, that she was the "principal drafter of Michigan's medical marijuana ballot initiative."
-In paragraph eight she states, "We intended for both Michigan law and MPP's model legislation to include two levels of protection [defenses]," with § 4 providing the greater level of protection, and § 8 a lesser level of protection.
-While that affidavit may assist this Court in separating those two types of protection, it does not address any protections under either § 4 or § 8 concerning the sale of marijuana in Michigan.
+In an attempt to explain and help this Court interpret the protections contained in the MMMA, Karen O'Keefe, who was identified in part II of this opinion as director of state policies at the MPP in Washington, D.C., filed an affidavit in this case.
+In the affidavit, Ms. O'Keefe stated, in paragraph 4, that she was the "principal drafter of Michigan's medical marijuana ballot initiative."
+In paragraph 7 she stated, "We intended for both Michigan law and MPP's model legislation to include two levels of protection," i.e., defenses, with § 4 providing the greater level of protection and § 8 a lesser level of protection.
+While that affidavit might assist this Court in separating those two types of protection, it does not address any protections under either § 4 or § 8 concerning the sale of marijuana in Michigan.
 What it does accomplish is to confirm that the MMMA was intended to provide defenses from arrest and prosecution for the use of small amounts of marijuana for medical purposes.
 But neither the affidavit nor the act itself asserts that the MMMA provides any protections for the sale of marijuana in Michigan.
-To have authorized the sale of medical marijuana in Michigan, the MMMA would have had specifically to make such provision.
+To have authorized the sale of marijuana in Michigan, the MMMA would have had to specifically make such provision.
 It did not.
-I further note that the language of the ballot proposal did not mention that sale of marijuana was included in the act.
+I further note that the language of the ballot proposal did not mention that the sale of marijuana was included in the act.
 It is therefore clear that neither § 4 nor § 8 of the MMMA affords any protections for the sale of marijuana in Michigan.25

 IV.
-WHAT MUST BE CONTAINED ON THE WRITTEN CERTIFICATION AND HOW DOES ONE OBTAIN A WRITTEN CERTIFICATION FROM A QUALIFIED PHYSICIAN?
+WHAT MUST BE INCLUDED IN THE WRITTEN CERTIFICATION AND HOW DOES ONE OBTAIN A WRITTEN CERTIFICATION FROM A QUALIFIED PHYSICIAN?